siomarapantarotto/nodejs-playground/README.md

 - How to open VSCode directly from Node terminal
 - How to run a java script file on VSCode terminal
 - How to use Node Gobal object methods
+- How to use modules and require to import files
+- How to read, write, and delete file system
+- How to create and remove directories
+- How to use streams & buffers

 <!--
 - How to read and write files on the computer